 Programs of Study

 A hallmark of the Maxwell School is the breadth and diversity of its programming.
-No other graduate school of public affairs combines these components:
+No other school of public affairs combines these components:

 Master’s degrees for future professionals in public administration and international relations.

 Maxwell’s MPA was the first of its kind in the nation and is top-ranked by U.S. News & World Report’s Best Graduate Schools survey.
 The international relations program is now held in similar regard, having grown and developed quickly over its nearly 20 years of existence.
 It draws on many of the same faculty members and resources as the M.P.A., while also utilizing Maxwell’s social science faculty, including that of the School’s highly regarded political science and economics departments.